sagargouda/React-learnings/Day3/notes.md

-1. npx parcel index.html => it means executing parcel and inside index.html
+1. npx parcel index.html => it means executing parcel and source as index.html
-2. we can do short of it by making them as scripts
+2. we can do short of it by making them as scripts for avoiding wtitinf it again and again

 3) for creating a script you can create in package.json in scripts objects
 4) "start": "parcel index.html" , so i have created one scripts , also create a scripr fo production "build":"parcel build index.html"

-5) these are industry standard to build our project
+5) these are industry standard to build our project , they create scripts to start building. so always check package.json.
 6) now i can do npm run start and also npm run build
 7) "start": "parcel Day3/index.html",
    "build": "parcel build Day3/index.html"